Legal Guide

 Lenders apply ground rent criteria when deciding whether to lend, separate from the borrower's affordability.
 The criteria vary by lender but commonly include: a maximum starting ground rent, a maximum ratio of ground rent to property value, restrictions on doubling clauses, restrictions on RPI-linked clauses with no cap, and a minimum unexpired lease term.
 A flat that fails any of these criteria with a particular lender effectively cannot be mortgaged through that lender.
 Across the lender market, the more onerous the ground rent terms, the narrower the available pool.

-Section 1 of the Housing Act 1988 defines an "assured tenancy" partly by reference to the rent payable.
-A long lease with ground rent above £250 per year (£1,000 per year in Greater London) can technically meet the assured tenancy definition.
-The freeholder would then have access to assured tenancy possession routes (Ground 8, mandatory possession for two months' rent arrears) which would not normally apply to leaseholders.
-Some lenders refuse leases caught by this even where the current ground rent is being paid promptly.
+This was, for years, the most technical ground rent problem.
+Section 1 of the Housing Act 1988 defined an "assured tenancy" partly by reference to the rent payable, and a long lease with ground rent above £250 per year (£1,000 per year in Greater London) could technically meet that definition.
+In principle the freeholder then had access to assured tenancy possession routes (Ground 8, mandatory possession for two months' rent arrears), and some lenders refused leases caught by it.
+The Renters' Rights Act 2025 closed this trap on 27 December 2025: long residential leases (over 21 years) are now excluded from assured tenancy classification regardless of ground rent level, and a freeholder can no longer use the Section 8 route to evict a leaseholder for ground rent arrears.
+Some lenders may still be updating their criteria, but the underlying legal risk has gone.

 Buyer perception and value